ebu/PlugIt/README.md

 ## Introduction: Develop once, deploy many.

 PlugIt is a framework which allows to combine multiple micro-services through a single experience and user interface while maintaining data and process isolation.
-It allows developer to design generic services and simply include common services such as User Management, Billing, Email notifications.
+It allows developers to design generic services and simply include common services such as User Management, Billing, Email notifications.
-Services can easily be integrated in multiple environment.
+Services can easily be integrated in multiple environments.
 Using Bootstrap as basis for CSS styling, we can provide a unified User Experience across services.
 Global layout updates and core functionality can easily be updated across services.
 In terms of availability, a broken service will not impact the others.
 Finally, it is possible to roll-out development environment and do shadow deployment per user.